-Brute-force attacks are usually automated.
-A human can type a few passwords into an application per minute, but a computer can process hundreds or thousands (depending on connection speed) of password guesses a minute.
-Attackers use automation to deploy brute-force attacks.
+A human can type a few passwords into an application per minute, but a computer can process hundreds or thousands of password guesses a minute (depending on connection speed).
+As a result, attackers use automation to deploy brute-force attacks.
 Sometimes, they use their own scripts created in their own favorite language, such as Python.

-Examples of hacker tools used to brute-force passwords:
+Examples of cyber attacker tools used to brute-force passwords:

 - John the Ripper

 In addition to password cracking tools, attackers will also run vulnerability scanners on systems to identify outdated software and discover information about the target application.
 Administrators should always keep public-facing servers updated and patched and use monitoring software to identify scans on the system.

 Stop email fraud, including advanced supplier invoicing attacks